Requirements for Baccalaureate Degrees

 Bachelor of Arts Degree, Bachelor of Science Degree, and Bachelor of Science in Nursing Degree*

-*Students who choose to pursue the B.A.
-(Honors), B.S.
-(Honors), or B.S.N.
-(Honors) degree should plan to meet the specific requirements of the Honors Program in addition to all other graduation requirements.
+*Students who choose to pursue the Bachelor of Arts Honors, Bachelor of Science Honors, or Bachelor of Science in Nursing Honors degree should plan to meet the specific requirements of the Honors Program in addition to all other graduation requirements.

 Graceland University confers the degree of Bachelor of Arts, the degree of Bachelor of Science, and the degree of Bachelor of Science in Nursing.
 The type of degree granted is determined by the choice of major.
 These baccalaureate degrees are conferred on those students who satisfactorily complete the following requirements: